AIHA University 3-Part Webinar Series: Preparing for and Controlling Biological Hazards

 Member $250 | Nonmember $300 | Student $25

-This three-week webinar series will cover biological hazards that may be encountered in a wide variety of workplaces.
-There are thousands of OSHA recordable injuries and illnesses that result from contact with poisonous plants, biting and stinging insects, venomous reptiles, and feral mammals.
+This three-week webinar series will cover biological hazards that may be encountered in various workplaces.
+Thousands of OSHA-recordable injuries and illnesses result from contact with poisonous plants, biting and stinging insects, venomous reptiles, and feral mammals.
 Many of these incidents have drastic consequences for workers, their families, and their employers.
-Currently, these issues are not widely regulated and training for health and safety professionals is scant.
+These issues are not widely regulated, and training for health and safety professionals is scant.
 This webinar series seeks to fill that gap.
 It will apply the standard industrial hygiene rubric of recognize, evaluate, and control to these hazards and will assist safety and health professionals with preventing and responding to incidents involving biological hazards.

 Learning Objectives